kgd-al/amaze/docs/src/usage/index.rst

 Tutorials
 ---------

-The reader is first encouraged to play around with the main executable (:mod:`amaze.bin.amaze`).
+The reader is first encouraged to play around with the main executable (:mod:`amaze.bin.main`).
 Without arguments, it will provide an interface where one can manipulate a maze and control an agent via the keyboard.